 The buffalo is often confused with the bison.
-Understandably, because both are large, have horns and belong to the Bovidea family.
-They have fundamentally different physical characteristics, habitats and lifestyles.
+Understandably, since both are large, have horns, and belong to the Bovidae family.
+Yet they have fundamentally different physical characteristics, habitats, and lifestyles.

-Until the 19th century, the bison preferred to live in open grasslands, but modern civilization largely drove them into forests and prairies.
-In the meantime, the bison was threatened with complete extinction, but was able to be stabilized again by settling in nature reserves.
-In contrast to the water buffalo, the bison, individually or in herds, is native to Europe or North America.
+Until the 19th century, the bison preferred open grasslands, but modern civilization largely drove them into forests and prairies.
+At one point, the bison was threatened with complete extinction, but its population was restored through its reintroduction into nature reserves.
+Unlike the water buffalo, the bison is native to Europe and North America, either individually or in herds.

-With a shoulder height of 1.85m, it is one of the largest mammals in their country.
-The distinctive hump and the short, curved horns are characteristic features.
-Due to the pronounced hump on the shoulders, the head acts as a plow and protects against snowdrifts in winter.
+At 1.85 meters tall at the shoulder, it is one of the largest mammals in the country.
+Its distinctive features are its prominent hump and short, curved horns.
+The pronounced hump on the shoulders allows the head to act as a plow, protecting it from snow drifts in winter.
 While buffalo have large horns with pronounced arches, bison horns are much shorter and sharper.

 The water buffalo

 Among gourmets, the water buffalo is famous for its milk, which is used to make the ever-popular buffalo mozzarella.
-However, very few people really know about these unique animals - we want to clear that up now.
+However, very few people really know anything about these unique animals—we're here to clear that up.

 Genus and origin

-The water buffalo is the most widespread type of Asian buffalo and belongs to the cattle family.
-However, starting from its origins in Asia, it has now colonized large parts of the planet.
+The water buffalo is the most widespread species of Asian buffalo and belongs to the cattle family.
+Originating in Asia, it has now colonized large parts of the planet.

-In Asia, the water buffalo can be found, for example, in India, China, Nepal, Vietnam, Thailand and Indonesia.
-However, it can also be found in some African countries such as Egypt and on the South American continent in Argentina, Brazil, Colombia and Venezuela.
-The versatile and adaptable animal has also found its way to Europe.
-The buffalo is now part of the local wildlife in Italy, England, Germany and Switzerland, but also in Hungary, Romania and Bulgaria and is enjoying increasing popularity.
+In Asia, the water buffalo can be found in places like India, China, Nepal, Vietnam, Thailand, and Indonesia.
+However, they can also be found in some African countries such as Egypt, as well as in Argentina, Brazil, Colombia, and Venezuela on the South American continent.
+This versatile and adaptable animal has also made its way to Europe.
+The buffalo is now a native animal in Italy, England, Germany, and Switzerland, as well as in Hungary, Romania, and Bulgaria, and is enjoying increasing popularity.

-The water buffalo reaches a head and torso length of almost 3 meters with an average shoulder height of 1.80 meters.
-Wild animals weigh up to one ton, while domesticated buffaloes weigh around half that at a maximum of 500 kg.
-It is striking that both male and female animals have horns that can reach a span of up to 2 meters.
-Water buffaloes are very gentle animals with a well-developed social system that live in herds with a fixed hierarchy.
-The herd units are led by a strong, adult buffalo cow.
+The water buffalo reaches a head-body length of almost 3 meters with an average shoulder height of 1.8 meters.
+Wild animals can weigh up to a ton, whereas domesticated buffalo weigh about half that, at a maximum of 500 kg.
+It is notable that both male and female buffalo have horns that can span up to 2 meters.
+Water buffalo are very docile animals with a well-developed social system, living in herds with a fixed hierarchy.
+The herds are led by a powerful, fully grown female buffalo.

 habitat

-Basically, the buffalo is a very uncomplicated, robust and adaptable animal.
-It doesn't mind climates with cold winters and hot summers.
-It prefers to live in wet areas such as overgrown river valleys or swampy forests.
-Here he cools down in the water and protects himself from insects by taking mud baths.
-The water buffalo lives outdoors all year round, where it roams in endless green pastures near rivers or other bodies of water and feeds exclusively on fresh grass, herbs and wildflowers.
+The buffalo is generally a very easy-going, robust, and adaptable animal.
+It tolerates climates with cold winters and hot summers well.
+It prefers to live in wetlands such as vegetated river valleys or swampy forests.
+There, it cools off in the water and protects itself from insects with mud baths.
+The water buffalo lives outdoors year-round, roaming endless green pastures near rivers or other bodies of water, feeding exclusively on fresh grass, herbs, and wildflowers.

 Water buffalo and man

-While the wild water buffalo is rarely encountered these days, it is often found in domesticated form living closely with humans.
-The buffalo is ideal as a farm or pack animal, which is why it was traditionally often used for plowing in the fields.
-In many places, especially in Asia and Africa, it is also kept as a farm animal and supplies its owners with fresh buffalo milk every day.
-While many Europeans value buffalo mozzarella as a delicacy, it is still largely unknown that, in addition to its milk, the water buffalo also has excellent leather and juicy, low-fat meat.
-In addition, water buffaloes are increasingly being used as landscape managers, especially in Central Europe.
-They cultivate entire sections of land and thus not only contribute to the natural balance of our ecosystem, but also to protecting the environment by avoiding the use of machines.
+While the wild water buffalo is rarely encountered these days, it is often found in domesticated form living closely alongside humans.
+The buffalo is ideal as a farm animal or pack animal, which is why it was traditionally often used for plowing fields.
+In many places, especially in Asia and Africa, it is also kept as a livestock and provides its owners with fresh buffalo milk every day.
+While many Europeans value buffalo mozzarella as a delicacy, it is still largely unknown that the water buffalo not only has milk, but also excellent leather and juicy, low-fat meat.
+Furthermore, especially in Central Europe, water buffalo are increasingly being used as landscape gardeners.
+They cultivate entire tracts of land and thus contribute not only to the natural maintenance of the balance of our ecosystem but also to environmental protection by avoiding the use of machinery.